This blog may contain affiliate links. Read our disclosure policy for more info.

 Their tour also includes a stop at Montezuma Waterfall (upper falls) to cool down for 30 minutes.
 The tour is top-rated and easily one of the best things to do in Montezuma.

-Sun Trails also offer other tours such as a bioluminescent tour, waterfall hike, a cable park for kids, and more!
+Sun Trails also offers other tours such as a bioluminescent tour, a waterfall hike, a cable park for kids, and more!